 Foundations Of Social Work Practice II

 Social Work Pratice With Individuals: Theory And Research

-My teaching specializations and interests include: Foundations of Social Work Practice; The Co-Occurrence of Trauma, Addiction, and Mental Health; Diversity and Oppression; Multicultural Social Work Education; and Qualitative Research Methodology.
+My teaching specializations and interests include: Social Work Practice-Theory and Research; Trauma; Multicultural Social Work Education.

 My clinical work centers around agency based trauma informed care.